Symmetry and Dirac points in graphene spectrum: Degeneracy at

 \section{Degeneracy at $\vec{k} = \vec{0}$}

-The third fixed point of the rotation $\hat R$ in the momentum space (see \eqref{eq:fixedpoints} in Lemma~\ref{lem:rot_operator}) also leads to degeneracies in the spectrum.
+The third fixed point of the rotation $\hat R$ in the momentum space (see Lemma~\ref{lemma:sym_disp}) also leads to degeneracies in the spectrum.
 They are present even if both inversion and reflection symmetries are broken: rotation and complex conjugation are sufficient to retain degeneracies.
-However, the local structure of the dispersion relation is not conical, see Fig.~\ref{fig:dispersion} for an example.
+However, the local structure of the dispersion relation is a \emph{degenerate} cone, see Fig.~\ref{fig:dispersion} for an example.

-\begin{theorem} Let the self-adjoint operator with real coefficients $H$ be invariant under the shifts by the lattice $\Gamma$ and the rotation $R$.
-The the operator $H(\vec{0})$ splits into the direct sum
+\begin{lemma} Let the self-adjoint operator $H$ be $\Gamma$-periodic and invariant under rotation $R$.
+The space $\spaceH(\vec{0})$ splits into the orthogonal sum